drds1/pycecream/README.md

 Please send questions to ds207@st-andrews.ac.uk.
 Though I am currently taking a break from academia and may take some time to respond, I will try to do so as soon as possible.

 ## Requirements & Installation

+Please ensure that you have a fortran compiler installed.
+I use Gfortran.
+If you have an alternate (e.g ifort), please indicate the standard command used to call the fortran compiler using the ```fortran_caller``` argument (default is ```fortran_caller = gfortran```).

-Please ensure that you have a gfortran compiler installed.
-These are fairly easy to install from macports or wget etc. Also a Python version is required (I am using 3.7 but even 2 should be fine).
+command These are fairly easy to install from macports or wget etc. Also a Python version is required (I am using 3.7 but even 2 should be fine).
 The it's just...

 ```
 pip install pycecream